Feedback About wiseGEEK Login

-How Do I Become a Foley Artist?
+How do I Become a Foley Artist?

-• Written By: Maureen Mackey
+Maureen Mackey

 Foley artists are highly skilled sound technicians and editors who produce special effects to re-create sounds that the production microphones fail to pick up during filming.
 Sound effects range from the mundane to the sublime, and enhance the story by building tension, creating atmosphere, and heightening emotion.
 From the whisper of the wind to a violent storm, the sounds of a Foley artist’s work permeate a film, yet few viewers are consciously aware of the effects.